TheBellman/module-vpc/README.md

 | vpc_name | a name for the VPC that is used as a prefix on asset names and tags |
 | ssh_inbound | a list of CIDR blocks which are permitted to SSH into public instances |

+### Tags
+A note on the tags you can provide - if your provider is configured to provide default tags (see the example), then the module will also "see" those tags.
+In other words, use this parameter for additional tags.

 ## License
 Copyright 2022 Little Dog Digital